 - not being able to tolerate fatty foods

-Sometimes, stomach ulcers can lead to more serious complications.
-Symptoms include:
+Sometimes, stomach ulcers can lead to more serious symptoms, such as:

 - a sudden sharp pain in your stomach that gets worse